 Asm.
 Gipson currently serves as Assembly Democratic Caucus Chair, responsible for driving the legislative decision making process for the majority caucus, address statewide issues, and hold weekly meetings to discuss and set the caucus’ priorities.
 Mr. Gipson was appointed in 2016 and re-appointed in 2017 by Speaker Anthony Rendon to this leadership post.

-He is also a member of several standing Assembly committees including: Aging and Long Term Care, Business and Professions, Governmental Organization, Insurance, Revenue and Taxation, and Chair of the Select Committee on Infectious Diseases in High-Risk Disadvantaged Communities.
+He is also a member of several standing Assembly committees including: Aging and Long Term Care, Business and Professions, Governmental Organization, Insurance, Transportation, and Chair of the Select Committee on Infectious Diseases in High-Risk Disadvantaged Communities.
 Mr. Gipson also serves on the following Assembly Select Committees: Community and Law Enforcement Relations and Responsibilities, Domestic Violence, Foster Care, Non-Profit Sector, Ports and Goods Movement, and Regional Transportation Solutions.

 In 2015, Mike A. Gipson was appointed chair of the powerful Joint Legislative Audit Committee (JLAC).
 Under his leadership, JLAC convened 9 hearings during the 2015 legislative year along with 21 audit requests.
 These included the University of California and its budget process, Central Basin Municipal Water District, and Caltrans’ Maintenance Program to name a few.